-A home with young children can find it challenging to keep the place, but it makes your home a safe place.
 Disinfecting your home means wiping the surface all over again after cleaning it.
 Disinfecting doesn’t have to be done regularly- it kills a higher ratio of germs, ensuring they don’t spread.

-Cleaning and Disinfecting the Toilet Bowl
+Home Remedies of Cleaning and Disinfecting the Toilet Bowl

 There are two simple ways of cleaning the stained toilet bowl in your house.
 You could use a powder or liquid cleaner – both effectively clean the bowl.
 Most of the time, it comes down to which ingredient is available in the house.